Yin Yoga Students

 Model Jerry Hall traveled to three continents with a film crew and interviewed prominent teachers of various spiritual traditions for the BBC series documentary “Jerry Hall’s Gurus” produced by Tiger Aspect, UK.

 I had done various forms of yoga for about 12 years before meeting Master Paulie Zink.
 I studied with him for six years until I moved away.
-Paulie’s Yin and Yang Yoga is the most powerful healing modality I have encountered.
+Paulie’s Yin Yoga is the most powerful healing modality I have encountered.
 His flexibility training and low to the ground moving postures were very instrumental in healing my knee injuries.
 I learned a lot about directing chi through the legs and hands, releasing both physical and emotional blockages.
 Paulies’ kindness and concern are unparalleled in my experience.
 And watching him practice yoga opens up new vistas of possibilities.
 I have never seen anyone else who can demonstrate his range of fluidity and movement.

 Licensed Acupuncturist, Massage Therapist, Dance Teacher, Four Seasons Herbs